amitkr2410/MachineLearning/README.md

 ### Regression models:
 ### (1) MultiProjectRegressionModel
     In this project, we do exploratry study of the data \
-    Things to check are shape/size of data, nulls for missing values, types of coloumns \
+    Things to check: shape/size of data, nulls for missing values, types of coloumns \
     Use sci-kit library's SimpleImputer and OneHotEncoder to do preprocessing of the data \
     Perform analysis to look for a trend in the data \
     Build Linear or polynomial regression model on the training data

 ### (2) TitanicData_DecisionTree_RandomForest
      We apply statistical model: Decision trees, Random Forest method, Logistic Regression model, Support vector classifier (SVC) and xGBoost classifier to study feature and corrleations present in the titanic shipwreck data.
 We compute the confusion matrix to determine the validity of the model
 ### (3) Support vector Machine- SVM
     Introduction to SVM (Supervised machine learning technique) \
     Useful for classification, Regression, Outlier/Anomaly detection \